lukaszgemborowski/cpptoolbox/README.md

 applies functor `func` on `index`-th element of tuple.
 What's important indexing is done in runtime by linear evaluation of elements, so access is O(N) and not O(1) as might be expected.

 ### 2.4. tuple_for_each(tuple, func)
 applies `func` on every element of `tuple` in order.
-If you have non-compatible types in tuple you need to provide functor with templated `operator()` or lambda with `auto` argument.
+If you have non-compatible types in the tuple (ie. they cannot be automatically converted to your functor's argument type) you need to provide functor with templated `operator()` or lambda with `auto` argument.

 ## 3. curl
 libcurl C++ wrapper inspired by libcurlpp and providing only small subset of functionalities